ptchau2003/terraform-build-a-scale-system/README.md

 ```
 ### Deploy the scaling system
 terrafrom apply
+var.certificate_arn
+  The local certificate ARN was get from previous step
+  Enter a value: arn:aws:iam::XXXXXXXXXXXXXXX:server-certificate/application-loadbalacer-x509

+var.privatekey_directory
+  The directory of RSA private key created: /home/<user>/.ssh/id_rsa
+  Enter a value: /home/cloud_user/.ssh/id_rsa
 ```
+An execution plan has been generated and is shown below.

 Plan: 12 to add, 0 to change, 0 to destroy.

 Do you want to perform these actions?